romeumellobr/break_time/README.md

-# Programming Foundations with Python
+# Udacity - Programming Foundations with Python
+### ***In this introductory programming class, you’ll learn Object-Oriented Programming, a must-have technique for software engineers that will allow you to reuse and share code easily.***
 ```
 - Break Time
 - Walk the Turtle